treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 2
 ```

-There are some other ways to accomplish the same thing (with lists that is):
+There are some other ways to reverse Python lists besides the `reversed` function:

 ```python
 # Slicing syntax